 Bonus: There will be several Mathematics and Computer Science Departmental talks throughout the semester, providing a great opportunity for you to have exposure to mathematical topics outside of calculus, as well as applications and student research.
 You may earn five bonus points for each mathematics/computer science seminar talk you attend.
 These points contribute to the homework portion of your grade.
 Actively listening, participating and asking questions at the talks will earn you the maximum possible points.
-You may attend three talks toward extra credit.
+You may attend three talks toward extra credit points, but may attend as many as you like for extra knowledge!

-Course Grade: Your combined homework, quiz and lab scores will be worth 36% of your grade (note for a further breakdown, roughly 67% of this part of your grade is homework, 30% labs and 3% quizzes and essay), and each (non-dropped) exam will be worth 16% of your grade (note that there are four such exams, "two" of which may be your final exam).
+Course Grade: Your combined homework and lab scores will be worth 36% of your grade, and each (non-dropped) exam will be worth 16% of your grade (note that there are four such exams, "two" of which may be your final exam).
 I reserve the right to take class participation into account when determining your final grade.
 Your grade will also be influenced by your attendance.
 If you are absent for any portion of class, check the website and contact a classmate as soon as possible to get a copy of notes, handouts and assignments, as well as to find out about any announcements you may have missed.
 You are allowed four absences (note that this includes labs).
 More than four unexcused absences will lower your grade by at least one full letter.
 The greater the number of absences, the greater the reduction.
 Excused absences require documentation such as a letter from a dean.
 It is impolite to arrive late to class; habitual tardiness will lower your grade.
 On the other hand, if you have perfect attendance in the course and no latenesses, I will add three points to your lowest (non-dropped) exam.